embermap/ember-cli-fastboot-testing/tests/dummy/app/templates/docs/videos.md

 ## Getting started

-Here's a video of me installing this addon into the [EmberMap](https://embermap.com) code base.
+Here's a video installing this addon into the [EmberMap](https://embermap.com) code base.

 <section class="text-left">
   <iframe